PegliOne/Project-0-Flight-Planner/README.md

 ### 26/01/21 5:30pm

 Step Three Complete: Permissions added.
 Pages that require user login are only available to logged in users and pages that require admin status are only accessible to admin.
 In the current version, users must be logged in to search for and view flights.
 This may be changed in later versions.
 Bootstrap and basic styling added.
-Website deployed, but does not update when new commits are made.
-The next step is to improve the styling, address the issues with Heroku and start adding bonus functionality.
+Website deployed on Heroku.
+The next step is to improve the styling and start adding bonus functionality.

 ### 25/01/21 9:40pm